spiceai/docs/spiceaidocs/content/en/reference/Secrets/_index.md

 ### Environment Secret Store

 The `env` store type allows Spice.ai to read secrets from environment variables.
-The environment variables should be formatted like `SPICED_SECRET_<secret-name>_<secret-value-key>`.
+The environment variables should be formatted like `SPICE_SECRET_<secret-name>_<secret-value-key>`.

-All variables with the same prefix `SPICED_SECRET_<secret-name>` are combined into a single secret.
+All variables with the same prefix `SPICE_SECRET_<secret-name>` are combined into a single secret.
 This allows you to group related secret values under a single secret name.

 **Example**